 Overview - Communication Arts Department

 Asbury University recognizes that communication competence is vital to success in every field and strongly encourages the development and understanding of a Christian philosophy of communication.
 The objective of the School of Communication Arts is to prepare students to communicate truthfully and effectively in this age of diversity.
 The ability to clearly present information to others is more than a desirable skill, it is also a responsibility.
-Communication Arts is a multi-dimensional department with a major in Media Communication; majors and minors in Communications, Journalism, Theatre & Cinema Performance, and Worship Arts; and minors in Leadership, and Public Relations.
-The School of Communication Arts is also excited to offer a Master of Arts in Communications: Digital Storytelling.
+Communication Arts is a multi-dimensional department with a major in Media Communication; majors and minors in Communications, Journalism & Digital Storytelling, Theatre & Cinema Performance, and Worship Arts; and minors in Leadership, and Public Relations.

 1. Communications is the number one skill sought in job interviews and is vital for nearly every human interaction.
 The COMMUNICATIONS MAJOR and MINOR give students the theory and practice necessary to communicate effectively in multiple environments through appropriate channels.
 Asbury’s program empowers students with ideas and skills that benefit their personal and spiritual lives as well as equips them for professional careers.
 In the modern world where people increasingly have multiple jobs over a lifespan, Communications delivers flexibility for a broad range of vocations including public relations, politics, event planning and management.
 Rooted in the ancient traditions of oratory and rhetoric as well as modern social scientific research, Communications majors can concentrate their studies in public relations, leadership, or international communications.